 If you do a google search on self-care, you’ll get 1.8 billion results in less than a second.
 There are tons of resources out there about self-care and there are lots of people wanting to know what self-care is.

 Self-care is a combination of big and small things that we do to recharge our batteries, uplift our spirit and increase our overall energy (physically, emotionally & mentally) so that we can live our lives.

 While there is an abundance of information about self-care, there are also myths about self-care.
 Here are three myths about self-care that I’m busting for you right now.

 Self-care is an escape.

 It can feel like one especially if you’re very stressed out and overwhelmed.
 When you have a million things to do and a million other people (or pets) to focus on, you WANT to escape.
-I know I want to escape sometimes.
+I’ve pictured myself running away to a tropical paradise with gorgeous sky views and beautiful beaches.
 But self-care is more than just an escape from life’s stress.

 A Google search shows that energy is “the strength and vitality required for sustained physical or mental activity.”
 I love this definition of energy because it helps define the point of self-care: to get your energy back.

 I believe that self-care is a combination of big and little things we do to recharge our batteries and increase our energy.
 Self-care helps us get back the energy we need to live our lives.
 It helps us fill ourselves up so we can take on the busy-ness of life.

 It means going to your annual doctor’s appointments.
 Or for me…eeek – the dentist!
 It means taking lunch AWAY from your desk so you aren’t tempted to do any work.

 (Tip: Take lunch away from your desk once a week and see how you feel after).
 Self-care means taking time out of your day everyday to reconnect with yourself.
 To focus on your wants and needs.